jowpurcinelli/uruguayan-dictionary/README.md

 # uruguayan-dictionary
-Platform created to make more easy undestanding about uruguayan words and common phrases.
+Platform created to provide an easy understanding about uruguayan words and common phrases.